akestoridis/zigator/README.md

 ## Installation

-You can install Zigator in a Python 3 virtual environment using pip as follows:
+You can install Zigator in a Python 3 virtual environment as follows:
 ```console
 $ git clone https://github.com/akestoridis/zigator.git
 $ cd zigator/